By: Peter Romaskiewicz [Last Update: November 2019]

 - Type 5 (bottom card): same as Type 3, but with Udea crest capping the dividing line [appears c.1912]

 The color of the ink on the Ueda reverse can vary between a burgundy red, light or dark orange, and cinnamon or umber brown (see below).
 It is difficult to determine if these distinctive hue variations were intended or are due to printing irregularities, fading, or aging.
-Regardless, these ink colors stand out in comparison to the blues and black used by several other contemporary publishers.
+Regardless, these ink colors stand out in comparison to the blues and black used by several other contemporary publishers (Tonboya and Hishinoya specifically).
 Because a large portion of Ueda cards are brown or dark brown, I use the term “umber” as an umbrella term to include the variant warm color inks.

 Turning to the front of the card, captioning was a fairly common practice among many postcards publishers and is not a viable way, in isolation, to identify Ueda prints.
 In addition, not all Udea postcards are captioned, especially more generic images, such as those of geisha.
 Nevertheless, an immense amount of Ueda cards are captioned bilingually in English and Japanese in a cerulean or cobalt blue ink.
 Sometimes a caption is printed in another color, such as brown, but this is rare and most are printed in a light to dark cerulean blue (see below).
 After 1917, however, Ueda revamps its design and more captions are printed in scarlet red.
 This is just another factor to consider when assessing the origins of a postcard.
 Irregularly, some captions are printed with an index number on the lower left, but this was far more common among the Tonboya publishing house.